 1. Introduction

 In Java, there are two categories of data types: primitive and reference.
-Primitive data types are the basic types of data built into the language and include int, float, double, boolean, etc. They hold their values directly in the memory where they are allocated.
-Reference data types, on the other hand, are any variables that store references to the actual data in the memory, and this includes objects, arrays, and more complex data structures.
+Primitive data types are the built-in basic types, including int, float, double, boolean, etc. They hold their values directly in the memory where they are allocated.
+On the other hand, reference data types are any variables that store references to the actual data in the memory, including objects, arrays, and more complex data structures.

 2. Key Points